webmachinelearning/prompt-api/README.md

 Similarly, the model might call multiple different tools, if it believes they all are relevant when responding to the given prompt.

+If a developer's `execute()` function is not safe against being called multiple times concurrently, e.g., because it accesses some shared resource, then the developer is responsible for writing appropriate code to suspend execution until the resource is available.
+The following section contains an example of such code.

 #### Tool return values

 The above example shows tools returning a string.
 (In fact, stringified JSON.)
 Models which support [multimodal inputs](#multimodal-inputs) might also support interpreting image or audio results from tool calls.